saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ![SaltStack proxy-minion](/img/salt_proxy_minion.png "SaltStack proxy-minion") {: refdef}

-The proxy-minion process that is used to control a system does not have to be running on the same server that is housing the master service.
+The proxy-minion process that is used to control a system does not have to be running on the same server that is used to run the master service.

 ## Salt-ssh